Arab alliance close to capturing Hodeidah airport, Yemen military says

 “We need some time to make sure there are no gunmen, mines or explosive in the building,” the military source said.
 The military’s media office said technical teams were de-mining the surrounding area.

-Fighting in the airport area led to the closure of the northern entrance of Hodeidah, which leads to Sanaa, residents said.
+Fighting in the airport area led to the closure of the northern entrance of the western city Hodeidah, which leads to Sanaa, residents said.

 That has blocked a key exit out of the city and made it more difficult to transport goods from the port, the country’s largest, to mountainous regions.